jhannah-netlify/underwoodtenants.org/index.md

 # Come support Hasani Lee in Douglas County Court!

-**Aug 27 2024**, at 10am.
+**Dec 12 2024**, at 11:15am.
 Courtroom 506, Judge Marlon Polk.
 [1701 Farnam St F2, Omaha, NE 68183](https://maps.app.goo.gl/pn46Pn8caBz51Y1E9)

-This hearing is for:

-1. Premises Liability and Injuries due to bedbug's infestation.
-2. Landlord Noncompliance and Filing of False Statements.
-3. Counterclaim to false eviction.

-(We have 3 cases under this judge.
-Two of them are being set for jury trial and one of them is a counterclaim.)
+After 5 consecutive hearings, Hasani Lee and Toni Wiggins have presented the court with sufficient evidence and undisputed facts that the court will hear on December 12th and determine whether a jury trial is needed in this case that involves Premises Liability and injuries due to exposure to bedbugs infestation.
+The court will also hear the request for sanctions due to false misrepresentation and Bad Faith Misconduct on behalf of General Counsel Brian Hansen for the Political Subdivision Omaha Housing Authority.

 ---